UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 {: .language-bash}

 ~~~
-mars.txt
+ui-example.sh
 ~~~
 {: .output}

-`mars.txt` contains a single line, which we can see by running:
+`ui-example.sh` contains some lines of code, which we can see by running:

 ~~~
-$ cat mars.txt
+$ cat ui-example.sh
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
+echo "What is your name?"
+read name
+echo "Hello $name."
 ~~~
 {: .output}

+Run `ui-example.sh`.
+What do you think the `read` command does?

 If we check the status of our project again,
 Git tells us that it's noticed the new file: